 Preparing and Cooking Fruits and Vegetables

-Wash all fruits
+Wash all fruits and vegetables

-or melons, with a clean produce brush.
+a clean produce brush.

 Wash melons, such as cantaloupes and watermelons, before eating to avoid carrying